 Safety Tips can be found in the Quick Links and drop down menu section of the Safety Services page of the website.

 Sexual Harassment, Civil Rights and Americans with Disabilities Act Concerns should be brought to the attention of MCCC’s Title IX Coordinator, the director of human resources, at (734) 384-4245.
-The HR Office is located in A-138.
+The HR Office is located in S-138.

 Timely Warnings information, as required by Clery Act, can be found in the drop down menu section of the Safety Services page of the website.